gtk-rs/gtk4-rs/book/src/project_setup.md

 Cargo is *almost* enough, but it is not well suited for handling resources such as icons or UI definition files.
 That is why we recommend to use [Meson](https://mesonbuild.com/) on top of it.
-It is cross-platform and its syntax is very readable.
+It is cross-platform, and its syntax is very readable.
 Meson takes care of
 - translations,
 - building and installing [resources](resources.html) as well as